 (Netherlands, 1977) is a writer, poet, columnist and literary translator.
-She is also an editor and programmer for the Winternachten Festival.
 She writes short stories, theatre scripts and poetry, and translates poetry from Arabic into Dutch.
 Her poems and columns are regularly published in Dutch literary magazines.
-She has appeared at festivals such as Poetry International, Globale in Bremen, Winternachten, Read My World, the Felix Poetry Festival in Antwerp and the Nacht van de Poëzie (Night of Poetry).
+She has appeared at festivals such as Poetry International, Globale in Bremen, Writers Unlimited, Read My World, the Felix Poetry Festival in Antwerp and the Nacht van de Poëzie (Night of Poetry).
 She is co-founder and artistic director of the theatre company Landgenoten, for which she wrote Club Paradis (2016), which was staged in the Netherlands and Germany.
-Her debut poetry collection Oeverloos (Endless) was published in January 2022.(WN 2022)
+Her debut poetry collection oeverloos (Endless) was published in 2022.(WU2024)

 Archive available for: Nisrine Mbarki